 - Polite sign off

-This should include your name, email address, and phone number, along with links to your development portfolio website and any professional social media accounts.
-Don't forget to include the company's name and address along with the name of the hiring manager, if you have it.
+This should include your name, email address, and phone number, along with links to your web or software development portfolio and any professional social media accounts.
+Don’t forget to include the company’s name and address along with the hiring manager’s name, if you have it.
 You should also greet the hiring manager by name if you have that information.

 In the ensuing paragraphs you can go into more detail on your years of experience and all the relevant skills you bring to any Software Engineer job.
 Highlight your education and training, the programming languages you understand, and any notable projects you’ve worked on.
 Include numbers and data that back up your success, like a huge traffic boost or notable user feedback.

-Wrapping up your letter by reiterating how you can be an asset to the company while emphasizing your passion for the potential job role is recommended.
-If a busy employer has made it this far in the cover letter, there's likely some interest, so bring it home with a persuasive and well-written ending circling back to the points you made previously in the letter.
+Wrap up your letter by reiterating your interest in the potential job and how you can be an asset to the company.
+If a busy employer has made it this far in the cover letter, there’s likely some interest, so bring it home with a persuasive and well-written ending circling back to the points you made previously in the letter.

-Let's take a closer look at software engineering cover letter examples:
+Let’s take a closer look at a couple of Software Engineer cover letter examples:

 Dear hiring manager,

 As a passionate Software Engineer and long-time admirer of 123 Technical, I was excited to see an opening for a Junior Software Engineer role.
-Considering my significant programming experience and the recent internship I completed in software development, I am confident I have the skills to be an asset to 123 Technical.
+Considering my significant programming experience, technical expertise, and the recent internship I completed in software development, I am confident I have the key skills to be an asset to 123 Technical.

 During my internship with ABC Business, I gained hands-on experience coding under the direction of a team, collaborating on software projects, and testing systems and applications.
-One of my responsibilities was developing creative solutions across a variety of software platforms.
-Some of my accomplishments include helping to create mobile ready expense tracking software for clients as well as the creation of a new document management system.
+One of my responsibilities was developing innovative solutions across a variety of software platforms.
+Some of my accomplishments include helping to create mobile-ready expense tracking software for clients as well as the creation of a new document management system.